frictionlessdata/covid-tracker/cards/location.md

 ## Deaths

-Here is a timeline of the worldwide deaths caused by the COVID-19 pandemic:
+Here is a timeline of the deaths caused by the COVID-19 pandemic:

 ```json chart card
 {% with code=code, field='new_deaths', title='Deaths', color='red', card=True %}